TR EN

 Week Preparatory Topics(Subjects) Method

-1 Literature Search, Individual Research Nervous System Physiology – I: General Organization of the Nervous System, Synaptic Transmission Lecture, Discussion
+1 Literature Search, Individual Research Nervous System Physiology-I: General Organisation of the Nervous System, Synaptic Transmission Lecture, Discussion

-2 Literature Search, Individual Research Nervous System Physiology – II: Structures Comprising the Central Nervous System, Cerebrospinal Fluid, Meninges Lecture, Discussion
+2 Literature Search, Individual Research Nervous System Physiology-II: Structures Composing the Central Nervous System, Cerebrospinal Fluid, Meninges Lecture, Discussion

-5 Literature Search, Individual Research Sensory Physiology – II: Visual Sense, Auditory Sense and Vestibular System Lecture, Discussion
+5 Literature Search, Individual Research Sensory Physiology-II: Sense of Sight, Sense of Hearing and Vestibular System Lecture, Discussion, Question-Answer

-6 Literature Search, Individual Research Digestive System – I: Structure and Organization of the Digestive System, Motility in the Gastrointestinal System, Digestion in the Mouth and Stomach Lecture, Discussion
+6 Literature Search, Individual Research Digestive System-I: Structure and Organisation of the Digestive System, Motility in the Gastrointestinal System, Digestion in the Mouth and Stomach Lecture, Discussion

-7 Literature Search, Individual Research Digestive System – II: Functions of the Intestines, Exocrine Pancreas, Liver, and Gallbladder Lecture, Discussion
+7 Literature Search, Individual Research Digestive System-II: Intestines, Exocrine Pancreas, Liver and Bile Functions Lecture, Discussion, Question-Answer

-9 Literature Search, Individual Research Endocrine System – I: Classification of Hormones, Hypothalamic-Pituitary System, and Pineal Gland Lecture, Discussion
+8 Literature Search, Individual Research Endocrine System-I: Classification of Hormones, Hypothalamic-Pituitary System and Pineal Gland Lecture, Discussion

-10 Literature Search, Individual Research Endocrine System – II: Thyroid and Adrenal Gland Hormones, Endocrine Pancreas, Parathyroid Hormone Lecture, Discussion
+9 Literature Search, Individual Research Endocrine System-II: Thyroid and Adrenal Gland Hormones, Endocrine Pancreas, Parathyroid Gland Hormones Lecture, Discussion, Question-Answer

 12 Literature Search, Individual Research Reproductive System Physiology Lecture, Discussion

-13 Literature Search, Individual Research Excretory System Physiology Lecture, Discussion
+13 Literature Search, Individual Research Pregnancy Physiology Lecture, Discussion

 14 Literature Search, Individual Research Exercise Physiology Lecture, Discussion